 The Hospitality and Tourism sector employs seven per cent of the working population, totalling one in every 14 jobs.
 Including replacement demand, an additional 660,200 people will need to be recruited up to 2020 -according to the industry's State of the Nation Report.

 This Foundation Degree in International Hospitality Management, delivered in partnership with the University of Derby, will equip you with the skills to meet this demand.
-Our lecturers are extremely knowledgeable and are from an industry background in addition to teaching for a number of years.
+Our extremely knowledgeable lecturers are from an industry background in addition to having a number of years' teaching experience.

 With its strong vocational emphasis, this course will develop the academic and professional skills and attributes you need to progress into employment at supervisory or trainee management level.
 You will learn how to manage resources, people and information effectively, and you will develop valuable transferable skills like teamwork, problem-solving, decision-making and time management.

 Once you have completed the course successfully, you can also choose to apply to progress to the final year of the BA (Hons) International Hospitality Management offered by the University of Derby.

 This course will be delivered over four days a week at the Derby College Roundhouse Campus which includes our converted Engine Shed Restaurant with its industry-standard facilities.